dipaw626/FS-Apps-Compare-RFE-and-GA-Use-Streamlit/README.md

 # Comparison of Genetic Algorithm and Recursive Feature Elimination on High Dimensional Data with Streamlit
 This project aims to compare RFE and GA feature selection, with evaluation performance using 6 supervised algorithms namely Logistic Regression, K-Nearest Neighbors, Support Vector Machines, Random Forest, AdaBoost, and Naive Bayes on a dataset called WDBC.

+This wdbc dataset is a reference for detecting whether breast cancer is benign or malignant.
+For the specifications of the place, which is in the Wisconsin area

 ### Dataset Source : https://archive.ics.uci.edu/dataset/17/breast+cancer+wisconsin+diagnostic
 ### Dataset Download : https://bit.ly/DatasetAndAlgorithm